sigasi/sigasi_insights/tech/one-ip-block-project.md

 steps:

-1. Set the project dependencies: **Project &gt; Properties &gt; Project References** and select STD and IEEE as a project references.
+1. Set the project dependencies: **Project &gt; Properties &gt; Project References** and select STD and IEEE as project references.
 2. Remove the virtual folder `Common Libraries` from the `my_lib` project.
 3. Map the entire project to the correct library (`my_lib`):